haustre/eurobot-hauptsteuerung/docs/tests.rst

 tests package
 =============

-This package contains different `unittests <https://docs.python.org/3/library/unittest.html>`_ for our code.
+This package contains different `unittests <https://docs.python.org/3/library/unittest.html>`_ for the project.
+Those tests help to validate difficult pieces of the software.

 Submodules
 ----------